How to Keep Your Cool

 Do you relate to “hangry”?
 Then stave off hunger and dehydration with plenty of water and healthy high-protein, energy-boosting snacks.
-This applies before, during and after your event.
+This applies before, during, and after your event.
 Stay away from any greasy foods and avoid caffeine.
-Steer clear of salty foods, too, as they do your bodies no favors and make you thirsty.
+Steer clear of salty foods, too, as they do your body no favors and make you thirsty.
 The hungrier you are, the less relaxation is possible.

 I recently asked one of my favorite hairstylists what she wished her clients knew before getting an updo.
 Her response had nothing to do with styling or products.
 Instead, she said she wished the bride and her crew thought ahead to getting food.
 Typically, she said, the bride arrives and suddenly realizes she is STARVING.
 Talk to your salon and find out if there is a nearby food place or talk to your hotel about room service to stave off hunger.
 It’s worth it!

 You deserve a break from your planning and stress.
 The Buddhify app helps you stay calm from the moment you wake up until your head hits the pillow.
 No matter what you are doing, the app brings you a meditation that fits what you’re doing or how you’re feeling.